iZ86/DIT2123OOM/README.md

 private int numberOfPassengers - The number of passengers to check in.

-private Passenger[] passenger - Array of passengers, used to keep track of different passengers data.
+private Passenger[] passengers - Array of passengers, used to keep track of different passengers data.

 ### Methods